The sequel to my first book

 Casandra gave Cara a questioning look, “Isn’t the wood to wet to catch fire?”

 Cara put the rabbit down and piled the wood in the space Casandra cleared, “I’ve magic remember.
 Stand back a little.”
 As Casandra moved back Cara waved a hand over the wood immediately it began to hiss and steam as the wood dried then caught fire.
 “That should do it.”
-She got her belt knife out, skinning the rabbit and cutting into pieces.
+She got her belt knife out, skinning the rabbit and cutting the meat into strips.
 Cara picked up a long piece of wood sharpening it into a point at one end and skewed a piece of meat on the stick she held it over the fire.

 After filling her stomach, Casandra sat looking into the fire with a faraway look.
 Something troubled her.
 Cara waited for her to speak studying the daughter-heir carefully.
 “That bear...
 There was something odd about it,” she began.
 Cara nodded, waiting for Casandra to continue.
 “It seemed bent on attacking me regardless no matter what happened and its eyes seemed to have a strange red glow.”
 She looked at Cara, seeing a worried frown on her face.